cosmos/ibc-go/docs/ibc/light-clients/setup.md

 Within the `02-client` submodule, the [`ClientState` is then initialized](https://github.com/cosmos/ibc-go/blob/02-client-refactor-beta1/modules/core/02-client/keeper/client.go#L30-L34) with its own isolated key-value store, namespaced using a unique client identifier.

-In order to successfully create an IBC client using a new client type it [must be supported](https://github.com/cosmos/ibc-go/blob/02-client-refactor-beta1/modules/core/02-client/keeper/client.go#L18-L24).
+In order to successfully create an IBC client using a new client type, it [must be supported](https://github.com/cosmos/ibc-go/blob/02-client-refactor-beta1/modules/core/02-client/keeper/client.go#L18-L24).
 Light client support in IBC is gated by on-chain governance.
 The allow list may be updated by submitting a new governance proposal to update the `02-client` parameter `AllowedClients`.

 <!--
 - TODO: update when params are managed by ibc-go